 All fiber optic power meters

-Possible Cause 2: The light source used is modulated or incompatible.
+Possible Cause 2: The light source type may be inappropriate.